jason-dour/pysnmp-aws-lambda-layer/README.md

 AWS Lambda Layer for Python PySNMP module.

+## Why SNMP?!

+Because.

+To be more clear: because I needed it as a cloud guy who works hard to integrate on-premises infrastructure with cloud.
+And SNMP is a reasonable way for a Lambda to extract information from decades of existing on-premises infrastructure.

+This is why SNMP.  :)

 ## Building the Layers

 1. Make certain you have the `lambci/lambda` Docker images needed to build the layers.